 Trust us when we say that a strategic hairstyle will make the world of difference when it comes to enhancing your face shape.
 Let’s face it (pun intended), your mug is the moneymaker, and your hair should frame it according to what suits it best.
 Simple enough, right?
 The great thing about determining your face shape and finding an appropriate hairstyle is that it should work to enhance certain favourable features while exaggerating smaller dimensions and concealing larger ones.
 As with dressing and grooming, you need to play to your strengths and find a hairstyle that will suit you.
 Keep in mind that your individual features and colourings will also aid you in determining what hair styling will look best on you.
 Luckily, our guide to finding the perfect men’s hairstyles for your face shape will show you the best ways to enhance your finest features.

 What’s My Face Shape?

 You will need first to study your face.
 While that sounds a little weird (and a touch narcissistic), it will help you determine your face shape.
 Pull back your fringe and pay attention to the length and width of individual features.
 The most important dimensions to focus on is the length of your face, the width of your forehead as well as the width of your cheekbones, jawline and chin.
 In comparing these dimensions, you will be able to figure out which face shape you are and commit to a haircut and hairstyle that is most suited to your individual facial proportions.
-Take the quiz below to find out what face shape you have.
+Take a look at the image below to see what face shape you are.

 Rectangle Face Shape